isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_solutions.py.png" width="95%"/></div>

 ???
+A sample of the first 50 solutions will probably help make the previous description easier to understand.

+## Columns X, Y, and Z
+They represent the unique triplets which fulfill all the restrictions we describer previously.
+Sorted by number, from small to large.

-## N is the input and r is the result
+## Result columns.
+N -> input; r -> result
-## The amount of triplets IS the result.
-## E.g. up until 5 result is 0.
-## The lowest triplet contains a 5.
-The next one a 13...
+When N is < 5 the result is 0.
+We can see no triplet exists with a Z smaller than 5.
+The next triplet has Z = 13.
+That means the result from 5 to 12 will be 1.
+And so on.

+Here one can see a pattern 4...8...4...8... but it gets more complicated after 48

 ---